AtheeshThanaseelan/py-simpleSim/README.md

-# c++ physics project
+# C++ Physics Environment
 # Python Library Branch

-Uses pybind11 to export a module for python to import and use as a simulation environment.
+Uses pybind11 to export a module for python to import and use as a physics environment.